 Thailand is bordered by Cambodia, Laos, Myanmar and Malaysia.
 There are a number of border options with Thailand’s neighbours and some are easier than others.
 The main difficulty is finding a border that will let you into Thailand without a permit or guide.
 The situation is changing daily and so you will need to check on Facebook groups like Thailand Foreign Vehicles for the most up-to-date experiences of other travellers.

 Check out these guides for more information on Thailand’s neighbours.

 Shipping a motorcycle to and from Thailand

-If you’re looking to ship your motorcycle to Thailand, then we recommend you check out our comprehensive Thailand Motorcycle Shipping Guide (a working progress, coming very soon!).
-You’ll find loads of info on there as well as a recommended agent and top tips.
+If you’re looking to ship your motorcycle to Thailand, then we recommend you check out the International Shipping Companies Finder page.
+You’ll find loads of info on there as well as a recommended companies and agents.
 Here are more helpful shipping guides:

 When to go?

 Thailand’s busiest months are December and January.
 If you’re on a fly-and-ride trip, then these are the most expensive months to fly into the country.

 November, December, January, February: Winter months, cool, dry and the best time to visit.

 March, April (hot), May, June: Hot season and less rain.
 It’s also the time of year that people light thousands of illegal fires in the north.
 The entire north is engulfed in smoke and smog and the pollution levels are extremely bad.